umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/Installation/New-site/index.md

 In this article, we will cover the steps in order for you to install Umbraco deploy on a brand new website.

-We will cover how to install Umbraco deploy and set up Umbraco deploy on your website as well as show an example as to how it can be set up as a CI/CD build server using Github actions to run the deployment on a website set up with Azure Web Apps.
+We will cover how to install Umbraco deploy and set up Umbraco deploy on your website.
+We will also go through an example on how it can be set up as a CI/CD build server using Github actions to run the deployment on a website set up with Azure Web Apps.

 ## Prerequisites